 - X-rays.
-Initial X-rays may look normal because it can take one to two months after symptoms begin for the changes associated with Legg-Calve-Perthes disease to become evident on X-rays.
+Initial X-rays might look normal because it can take one to two months after symptoms begin for the changes associated with Legg-Calve-Perthes disease to become evident on X-rays.
 Your doctor will likely recommend several X-rays over time, to track the progression of the disease.

 In Legg-Calve-Perthes disease, the complete process of bone death, fracture and renewal can take several years.
 The types of treatment recommended will depend on the: